nuxencs/seasonpackarr/README.md

 Huge credit goes to [upgraderr](https://github.com/KyleSanderson/upgraderr) and specifically [@KyleSanderson](https://github.com/KyleSanderson), whose project provided great functions that I could make use of.
 Additionally, I would also like to mention [@zze0s](https://github.com/zze0s), who was really helpful regarding any question I had as well as providing me with a lot of the structure this project has now.
-Credits also go to the [TVmaze API](https://www.tvmaze.com/api) and [TheTVDB API](https://thetvdb.com/api-information) for providing comprehensive data on the total number of episodes for a show in a specific season.
 Last but not least, a big thank you to [JetBrains](http://www.jetbrains.com/) for providing me with free licenses to their great tools, in this case [GoLand](https://www.jetbrains.com/go/).